 Dave Botto: Dave is a Florida native residing in Brevard since 1968.
 He served on the MRC board from 1996 to 2014, nine years as chairman.
 He was chair of the successful MRC led effort to restrict fertilizer run-off pollution in the lagoon.
 He retired from USAF and is a veteran of Korea and Viet Nam.
 He was Chief of Ops Plans for air assets during Apollo and was awarded the Silver Snoopy by the Apollo astronauts.
 Mr. Botto retired from Harris Corp having served as an engineering and a program management and marketing director.
 He holds BSc and MSc degrees from the University of Pittsburgh.
 He is dedicated to restore and preserve the natural wonder that is the Indian River Lagoon.

-Stephen E. Chalmers: Steve is a 30-year watershed resident, MRC board member (since early 1990s), and past water quality monitor, chair, secretary, treasurer, and CY12 Vice-chair.
-With a BA in English, he is retired from the telecommunications and aerospace industries.
-He currently serves (2015) as MRC’s Secretary and Nominations Committee chair.
+Stephen E. Chalmers: Steve is a 39-year watershed resident.
+He has been an MRC board member since the early 1990s and served as chair, secretary, treasurer, and vice-chair.
+In addition, he also served as an MRC water quality monitor.
+He holds a BA in English and is retired from the telecommunications and aerospace industries.
 “My interest is that our community makes informed decisions today for cost and spiritual benefits in the future.”

 Robert Day: Bob has been a resident of the Indian River Lagoon basin since 1971.
 A graduate of Florida Technological University (now University of Central Florida), Bob worked for the Florida Department of Environmental Regulation, Brevard County Office of Natural Resources Management, and St. Johns River Water Management District as Project Scientist for the Indian River Lagoon National Estuary Program until his recent retirement.
 He participated in the FIRST Conference and series of American Assemblies sponsored by MRC; the Governor’s Indian River Lagoon Field Committee; the development of the SWIM Plan for the IRL as well as the IRL Comprehensive Conservation and Management Plan developed by IRLNEP; and managed the Citizens Water Quality Monitoring Program and Shoreline Restoration Program contracts for IRLNEP.

-Paul Laura: Paul is a resident of Jensen Beach who actively participates as a volunteer scientist doing R&D with Florida Oceanographic Society and Smithsonian Marine Station, which are both located on Hutchinson Island.
-He is very involved as Member of Florida’s River Coalition in Stuart; Chair of Treasure Coast Democratic Environmental Caucus (TCDEC); and Board Member and Director of Southeast Region, Democratic Environmental Caucus of Florida (DECF).
+Paul Laura: A resident of Jensen Beach, Paul actively participates as a volunteer scientist doing R&D with Florida Oceanographic Society, which is located on Hutchinson Island.
+He is very involved as a member of Florida’s River Coalition in Stuart, a board member of the Indian Riverkeeper (part of Riverkeeper Alliance), and a board member of Hutchinson Island Preservation Initiative.
 Before retiring, he lived in Europe for eight years as Global Manager for Lubrizol Corp, a Warren Buffet Company of Berkshire Hathaway.
 He holds a BS degree from St. John’s University and an MS degree from the University of Florida.

 Dr. Ken Lindeman: Dr. Lindeman is a professor at F.I.T. who has applied emerging science to advance coastal policy decisions for over 35 years in the southeast U.S., Mexico, Cuba, and Brazil.
 He has published approximately 70 peer-review research articles in 20 differing science and policy journals, and co-authored books on fisheries, coastal management, and sustainability by the Smithsonian Institution Press, Duke University Press, and K.I.T.
 Scientific Publishers.
 Highly focused on applied policy, he started his first coastal non-profit in 1989 with offices in Jupiter and Miami, Florida, and served >30 advisory boards/panels on land use, habitat conservation, fisheries, and climate change.
 He launched F.I.T.’s Academic Sustainability Program in 2010 with over 100 major and minor graduates as of spring 2017.
 He has lived in seven East Florida cities and three counties on the IRL.